 How many times a day can you trade forex?

-What is foreign exchange rates?
+What is a foreign exchange rate?

 In forex, foreign exchange rate is the rate at that one currency is going to be changed for another currency.
 It’s additionally considered the worth of one country’s currency in relevance another currency.
 Foreign exchange rates can change and there’s no guarantee until payment has been processed.
-For example, the exchange rate for USD to ZAR is 1 United States Dollar equals to 14,43 South African Rand.
+For example, the exchange rate for USD to ZAR is 1 United States Dollar equals to 14,43 the Rand.

-How can one be a successful forex trader in South Africa?
+How can one be a successful trader?

-Is it easy to trade forex in South Africa?
+Is it easy to trade forex?

-How can I learn forex trading and become a successful trader in South Africa?
+How can I become a successful trader?

 Forex is just like any other work.
 There are many forex trading beginner’s guide you can find online.
 Some brokers also offer free course where you can learn trading jargon.